ICWLM: A Multi-Task Wireless Large Model via In-Context Learning

-One classical optimization problem aims to optimize the precoding vectors such that the system sum-rate is maximized subject to a total power constraint due to the BS power budget.
+The first task aims to optimize the precoding vectors such that the system sum-rate is maximized subject to a total power constraint due to the BS power budget.
 For simplicity, we design the precoding vectors based on the channel of the central carrier-frequency ${\bf h}_k$ and the problem is mathematically formulated as